2hog/docker-training/_presentations/intro-to-docker-containers/presentation.md

 - `docker`: Invokes the Docker Engine client
 - `run`: Instructs `docker` to run a container
-- `node:8-alpine`: The image to use as root file system
+- `node:13-alpine`: The image to use as root file system
 - `node --version`: The command that should be run as a container

 https://docs.docker.com/engine/reference/commandline/run/

 ---

+# Namespaces

+.center[A **namespace** wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that **they have their own isolated instance of the global resource**.
+Changes to the global resource are visible to other processes that are members of the namespace, but are invisible to other processes.
+One use of namespaces is to **implement containers**.]

+.footnote[The Linux man-pages project:<br />http://man7.org/linux/man-pages/man7/namespaces.7.html]

+---

+# Popular Namespaces

+* net
+* mnt
+* user
+* pid

+---

-# Let's try something a bit different
+# Let's try something

 ```bash
 # First, run this command to create a sleeping container